Molat: History

 After the conquering of Zadar by the Republic of Venice in 1409, Molat became Venetian property and was leased on a yearly basis.
 For the first 250 years, the lessees changed relatively often.
 They did not take into account the interests of the population but tried to achieve as much profit as possible, primarily by cutting the forests.
 Zadar's nobleman, Zuane Piccardi, introduced the ban on cutting wood for the population (even the smallest amount) punishable by a fine of 25 ducats.
 The Lantane landlord family survived for the longest time, from 1640 until the end of the 19th century when the Abelić family bought the property.
 For two centuries, with the help of commissioners, dormitories, gastropods and island mulberries, Lantane family extracted quarters, sevenths and tithes in the products.
 Occasionally they lived in a small, high wall enclosed palace in the village of Molat (built in 1664, after the Second World War until 1990 used as a restaurant, today is neglected).
 The main product was wine, and they also received oil, grain, beans, lentils, figs, cheese, brandy, skins, fish and others.
 The supervisors (by Lantana and Abelić) stood at the intersections of rural roads at the time of winding, noting the products brought to the landowners' warehouses.

-Island was robbed by riders and various other pirates, and the toponyms of Straža (Guard) and Stražica (Little guard) testify about the attempts of protection.
+Island was robbed by raiders and various other pirates, and the toponyms of Straža (Guard) and Stražica (Little guard) testify about the attempts of protection.
 It was recorded that the Turks robbed the island in 1571, and in 1684 they kidnapped and enslaved 20 inhabitants.
 At the beginning of the nineteenth century, English privateers attacked the island several times; for example, in 1810 they robbed and burned down the house of the Zapuntel parish priest.

 In 1666, islanders complained to the General Provost in Zadar about the prerequisite measures of the landowner, but to no avail.
 Tariffs have become even higher.
 Between the two world wars, the serfdom of the island was abolished (as evidenced by the memorial plaque on the bell tower of the local church in the village of Molat, 1937).
 In 1926, the Cultural House was built.
-In 1933, the Library was founded.
+In 1933, the library was founded.
 In 1937, the island reached its maximum population of 1,083 throughout the recorded history.
-The population has since decreased due to emigration and urbanization.
+The population has since decreased due to emigration and urbanisation.